 Accessibility: Sanborn Park’s path to the amphitheater is accessible to people in wheelchairs and with walkers.
 The amphitheater is a bit bumpy; ushers can assist guests with special needs.

-Royal Seating: There are four thrones available for SVS Royal Court Members.
+Royal Seating: There are four thrones available for Royal Court level members of our Donors Circle.
 If these seats are not reserved for a performance, they are available to the public for $100 per seat.
-Royal Seating includes large, comfortable, fluffy chairs on an elevated platform, and a bottle of red or white wine or nonalcoholic beverage of your choice.
+Royal Seating includes large, comfortable, fluffy chairs on an elevated platform, and for donors a bottle of red or white wine or nonalcoholic beverage of your choice.

 Concessions are available one half hour before show time through the end of intermission.

 Food and Beverage items include a variety of sodas, water, coffee, tea, and hot cocoa, cookies, candy, and other snacks.
 We serve a variety of wines.
-Commemorative glasses are available for $10 per glass, and include a discount on refills at this or future performances.
+Commemorative glasses are available for $12 per glass and include a discount on refills at this or future performances.

 Merchandise: Please take a look at our new Silicon Valley Shakespeare merchandise.
 The proceeds from all sales help us to keep ticket prices low for adults and free for youth 17 and under.